Burglary suspect arrested

 Hicks said he went to the home at 2:17 p.m.
 April 27 after the neighbor called saying he came home and found Messersmith upstairs in his home.
 Hicks said Messersmith initially told him she entered the home because she saw a man breaking into it through the garage.
 After Hicks told Messersmith he didn’t believe her, he said she eventually confessed.

-Hicks is out on a $10,000 bond, according to court records.
+Messersmith is out on a $10,000 bond, according to court records.
 Information on her next court date was unavailable Friday.